 To access those, you can head up to the drop down menu and click on the tab “Bible Curriculum,” from there you’ll see choices by units.

 As you’ve noticed most of these passages are stories, and a great way to learn from the Old Testament is a character study.
 Read about one person from the Bible and write down what you learn about them.
 To help you out, I’ve made a simple character study page for you to fill out with your kids.
+I’ve also written an entire ebook on How to Study the Bible for Kids.

 There are some amazing ideas in the Big Book of Homeschooling Ideas*